Interdisciplinary Research Experience in Sustainable Energy and Bioengineering / REU/RET Site

 Who Should Apply?

-Underrepresented minorities are strongly encouraged to apply.
+Individuals from a broad range of backgrounds are encouraged to apply.
 Undergraduate Students who will be seniors, juniors, and sophomores in fall 2024 who have taken science or engineering courses.
 REU participants must be citizens or legal permanent residents of the United states or its possessions.

 Research Experiences For High School Teachers (RET)